akoskm/akoskm.github.io/_posts/2020-04-28-apollo-client-react-typescript-example.md

 ## Querying data with Apollo Client and TypeScript

-Now that we wrapped the `App` React Component with `ApolloProvider`, we're ready to make some queries.
+Now that we wrapped the `App` React Component with `ApolloProvider`, we’re ready to make some queries.
 GraphQL, thanks to its GraphiQL interface provides an easy way to discover GraphQL APIs.

-If you haven't decided what you want to query for, visit the interactive explorer of the SpaceX API here: [https://api.spacex.land/graphql/](https://api.spacex.land/graphql/).
+If you haven’t decided what you want to query for, visit the interactive explorer of the SpaceX API here: [https://api.spacex.land/graphql/](https://api.spacex.land/graphql/).

-Let's say we want to create a query that returns the id, name, the Wikipedia link, and a brief description of each SpaceX rocket.
+Let’s say we want to create a query that returns the id, name, the Wikipedia link, and a brief description of each SpaceX rocket.

 _If you're new to the GraphQL syntax I suggest you visit [https://graphql.org/learn/queries/](https://graphql.org/learn/queries/)._